Skip to content

 Explainer

 Business email compromise attacks have existed since the early days of email and continue to grow in frequency, complexity, and severity.
-BEC remains one of the most dangerous types of cyberattack, second only to investment fraud in terms of direct financial losses.
+The FBI has identified BEC as a significant threat, second only to investment fraud in terms of direct financial losses.

 But what exactly is business email compromise, and how does BEC differ from other types of phishing attacks or email scams?

-In this blog post, we’ll define BEC, explain how BEC attacks work, and discuss what organizations can do to protect themselves from this growing threat.
+In this blog post, we’ll define BEC, explain how BEC attacks work, provide some recent business email compromise examples, and discuss what organizations can do to protect themselves from this growing threat.

 Business email compromise is a form of social engineering attack that uses psychological tactics, such as authority, urgency, or reciprocity, to manipulate recipients into complying with requests.

-BEC attacks can use many techniques to compromise or spoof legitimate email accounts, allowing attackers to request money, information, and even gift cards from victims.
-These email requests often have a sense of urgency, are confidential, or are time-sensitive, aiming to persuade recipients to act quickly without verifying the sender’s authenticity or the transaction.
+BEC attacks can use many techniques to compromise or spoof email accounts, allowing attackers to request money, information, and even gift cards from victims.
+These requests are often urgent, confidential, or time-sensitive to persuade recipients to act quickly without verifying the authenticity of the sender or transaction.

 You can classify BEC attacks into different types based on the email account used, request made, and targeted victim.
 Some common categories of BEC attacks include: